ibrolive/neo-airlines-jenkins-ci-cd-azure-kubernetes/README.md

-# Container CI/CD using Jenkins and Kubernetes on Azure Container Service (AKS)
 # NEO Airlines Case Study by Ibrahim Dauda
 ## Container CI/CD using Jenkins and Kubernetes on Azure Container Service (AKS)